 - High Cholesterol

-Dr. Leena Athparia is one of the few naturopathic doctors in Toronto with experience integrating Ayurveda into her Naturopathic practice.
-If you would like to learn more about how Ayurveda can address your health concerns or to book an appointment, please contact Dr. Leena Athparia, ND .
+Dr. Leena Sripada is one of the few naturopathic doctors in Toronto with experience integrating Ayurveda into her Naturopathic practice.
+If you would like to learn more about how Ayurveda can address your health concerns or to book an appointment, please contact Dr. Leena Sripada, ND .